evnhogan/shotgun2/README.md

 The script exits early on non-Windows systems or if `pyautogui` cannot be loaded.

+### Automatic launch from USB

+Copy `OOBE.py`, `OOBE.bat` and `autorun.inf` to the root of a USB drive.
+When the drive is inserted during the first boot, Windows AutoPlay can start the batch file which runs `OOBE.py` automatically.
+Modern Windows versions may require manually approving the action.

 ## Requirements

 Install the following Python package before running either script: